Mass Unspecific Supervised Tagging (MUST) for boosted jets: Building the generic taggers

 The signal generation is quite more demanding and is carried out with a dedicated MC generator.
 We implement in {\scshape Protos}~\cite{protos} the process $pp \to ZS$, with $Z \to \nu \nu$ and $S$ a scalar, for which we consider the six decay modes

-to generate multi-pronged jets ($F$ is a fermion).
+to generate multi-pronged jets ($F$ is a colour-singlet fermion).
 To remain as model-agnostic as possible, the $S$ and $F$ decays are implemented with a flat matrix element, so that the decay weight of the different kinematical configurations only corresponds to the four-, three- or two-body phase space.
 These signal MC data are dubbed as Model Independent (MI), being its use motivated by the need of sampling phase space without model prejudice~\cite{Aguilar-Saavedra:2017rzt}.
 Likewise for the background, signal jet samples are generated in 100 GeV $p_T$ bins.
-To cover different jet masses, the mass of $S$ (and of $F$ for 3-pronged decays) is randomly chosen event by event within the interval $[30,400]$~GeV, and setting an upper limit of $p_T R/2$ to ensure that all decay products are contained in a jet of radius $R=0.8$.
+To cover different jet masses, the mass of $S$ (and of $F$ for 3-pronged decays) is randomly chosen event by event within the interval $[30,400]$~GeV, and setting an upper limit $M_S \leq p_T R/2$ to ensure that all decay products are contained in a jet of radius $R=0.8$.\footnote{The $M_S$ interval $[30,400]$ GeV chosen for sample generation is enough for $m_J \in [50,250]$ GeV used in the taggers.
+Should one wish to extend the $m_J$ range, the selected $M_S$ interval can be extended by changing the parameters in the {\scshape Protos} generator.}The parton-level event samples generated with {\scshape MadGraph} and {\scshape Protos} are passed through {\scshape Pythia}~\cite{Sjostrand:2007gs} for hadronisation and {\scshape Delphes}~\cite{deFavereau:2013fsa} for a fast detector simulation, using the CMS card.
+Jets are reconstructed with {\scshape FastJet}~\cite{Cacciari:2011ma} applying the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} with $R=0.8$, and groomed with Recursive Soft Drop~\cite{Dreyer:2018tjj}.